Bengals Quick Hits: Bengals Survive Near Collapse, Escape With 22-18 Win Over Patriots - CLNS Media

 The Patriots made a late charge, scoring on a Hail Mary with six minutes left to draw within four, 22-18.
 Mac Jones threw to the end zone for former Bengals receiver Scotty Washington.
 On third-and-29, Jones threw for Washington, who batted the ball into the hands of Jakobi Meyers for the touchdown that brought Patriots within four.

 The Bengals got the ball back and Ja’Marr Chase fumbled a reception that the Patriots recovered, giving them the ball at the Bengals 43.
+The Patriots were marching with under three minutes remaining and appeared ready to pull off the massive comeback.

 Joe Burrow was 28-of-36 for 284 yards, three touchdowns and an interception in the first half, as the Bengals raced out to 22-0 halftime lead.